20240918 131131 min

 How easy is it to get around Kyoto with a family?

-What’s the best time of year to visit Kyoto with children?
+What’s the best time to visit Kyoto with kids?

-What should I pack for a family trip to Kyoto?
+What to pack for a family trip to Kyoto?

 Is it difficult to travel with a baby or toddler in Kyoto?